 2. Make an impact in the hallway

 Since it’s the entrance to your home, create a great first impression.
-We like using a console table – above is the Tuvan – then creating a smart look with matching table lamps and a pair of square mirrors above.
+We like using a console table – above is the Tuvan – Organise the important things in a wall-hung or desktop holder made for the job.
+Colour’s down to you – pick a paint from our range, or add it yourself.

 3. Try not-quite symmetry

 An alternative for a console, side table, sideboard or mantelpiece is an arrangement that’s symmetrical-ish.
 What do we mean?
 Well, the arrangement above is balanced in that there are accessories at either side, but rather than two lamps there’s just one teamed with a group of three decorative pieces opposite.
 The effect’s more relaxed than our hallway table (see 2, above), but means the items work together to stylish effect.
-Shown above is the demi lune table.
+Shown above is the Swedish narrow console table with shelf .

 4. Prop don’t hang